Frequently Asked Questions

 [/toggle_block][toggle_block title=”Where else do you sell your wine?”]

 The majority of sales take place at the winery, you do have a few other options though.
 You can purchase wines online at www.NarcisiWineryStore.com.
-Also, a few restaurants have our wines for sale on their wine menus.
-Click here for a list of restaurants.
+Also, 14 Giant Eagle locations, several breweries and a few restaurants have our wines for sale in their shops and on their wine menus.
+Click here for a list of stores, breweries and restaurants.

 - [toggle_block title=”When do you serve Lunch and Dinner?”]